 You gain musculoskeletal examination skills and learn to diagnose and treat musculoskeletal injuries of all types.
 You also learn important techniques and indications of cardiopulmonary exercise testing.

-During the neurology rotation, you learn to diagnose and treat cerebrovascular and seizure disorders, movement disorders, and inherited or acquired central and peripheral nervous system disorders.
+During the outpatient neurology rotation, you learn to diagnose and treat cerebrovascular and seizure disorders, movement disorders, and inherited or acquired central and peripheral nervous system disorders.

 You gain extensive experience in electromyography during this unique six-month rotation in the Electromyography Laboratory.
 You perform enough electromyographic studies to qualify for certification by the American Board of Physical Medicine and Rehabilitation.